 However, if, for example, you’re still using Internet Explorer 10 you will start to see this message:

 Aside from being more than a little frustrating, it’s likely your internet banking won’t work, and you won’t be able to make online purchases with major retailers.
 Other large internet service providers, such as Microsoft, are also dropping support for TLS 1.0 and 1.1 by the end of 2018.
 It is likely that by the end of 2018, the internet will be effectively unusable with an old browser.

 What are myhrtoolkit doing about this?

-This means that if you’re using a browser that’s incapable of using modern encryption, for your security and that of every other user, you will not be able to use any of myhrtoolkit services.
+This means that if you’re using a browser that’s incapable of using modern encryption, for your security and that of every other user, you will not be able to use any myhrtoolkit services.
 We understand that for some users, updating their browser may not be simple or quick.
 Some may not even know how to tell if their browser is old.

-Soon, we will be updating our login page to alert users with insecure browsers of the upcoming change.
+We will be updating our login page to alert users with insecure browsers of the upcoming change.
 If your browser is going to be affected, you will see this message on the login page:

 If you see the normal login page, then your browser supports modern encryption.

 If you are affected, to ensure continued use of myhrtoolkit and indeed the wider internet, ensure that you’re using a modern browser, such as:

 - Microsoft Edge (all versions)